 Warning: SPOILERS for Star Wars: The Last Jedi are ahead!

-Star Wars: The Last Jedi will be available on Digital HD starting next Tuesday, March 13, and the Blu-ray and DVD release will follow on March 27.
-Episode IX hits theaters on December 20, 2019, and for all the major updates about the movie (including if Snoke will be addressed or even somehow appear), keep it here at CinemaBlend.
+Star Wars: The Last Jedi will be available on Digital HD next Tuesday, March 13, and the Blu-ray and DVD release will follow on March 27.
+Finn will be back for Star Wars: Episode IX on December 20, 2019, and for all the major updates concerning that movie (including if Phasma will somehow make a surprise return), keep it here at CinemaBlend.